WooChulHyun/HTML_CSS_JS_CS/docs/HTML/a.md

 `<a>` is an inline element, and may enclose paragraph, table, or even whole section.
 But, there should be no interactive content (buttons or other links) inside the `<a>`.

-By specifying the tabindex attribute, it is possible to provide a user with a focus movement by key operation.
-The tabindex specifies the focus shift order when the tab key on the keyboard is pressed.

 <hr>

 ### Attributes